MaciejMi/MaciejMi/README.md

 ### 🎯 Goals

+- Get accepted into Computer Science at AGH University
 - Land my first job or internship as a developer
 - Expand my portfolio with meaningful, fullstack projects
 - Stay consistent and enjoy the process

 ---